InfoSec-Specific Executive Development for

 – including Commvault, Tivoli Storage Manager (TSM) and many others.

-Effective incident response: This requires proper planning, documentation and exercising to ensure organizations can recover from a security incident before it affects their business on a larger scale.
+This requires proper planning, documentation and exercising to ensure organizations can recover from a ransomware attack or other security incident before it affects their business on a larger scale.
 For example, many organizations conduct tabletop

-exercises to validate their existing incident response plan works well and is understood.
+exercises to validate their existing incident ransomware response plan works well and is understood.

 systems regularly, ensuring proper and secure configurations of devices, securing remote desktop protocol (RDP) and other remote desktop services, and disabling the SMB protocol.

-Phishing defenses: You don’t need to be a proficient hacker to gain access to a reasonably secure information system via a simple phishing email.
-However, there are many technical controls to prevent phishing, including: spam filters; Domain-based
+You don’t need to be a proficient hacker to gain access to a reasonably secure information system via a simple phishing email.
+However, there are many technical controls to prevent phishing, including spam filters, DMARC, email

 generated – stopping ransomware and preventing malicious programs from making changes.
-When implementing controlled folder access, the user or the system administrator may add the necessary applications to a allow-list of applications that are
+When implementing controlled folder access, the user or the system administrator may add the necessary applications to an allow-list of applications that

-Zero-day detection capabilities: Signature-based technologies are not effective in detecting a majority of malware today due to the ease with which a given piece of malware can be camouflaged or “packed” to slip past traditional antivirus
+Signature-based technologies are not effective in detecting a majority of malware today due to the ease with which a given piece of malware can be camouflaged or “packaged” to slip past traditional antivirus

 solutions.
 Ensure your network and endpoint protection can detect and defend against obfuscated malware or zero-day attacks.
 Furthermore, consider implementing network devices that can block by file type and provide application control to the endpoint